adriaros/Marvelpop/README.md

 ### Mocks

 The project uses Mocks, Fakes and Spies to test anything.
 A library like "Sourcery" could have been used to generate those mocks but in the end, being a small project, it's not that necessary, and doing it manually was enough.

+## SwiftLint

+Its description perfectly describes why I added it to the project: "A tool to enforce Swift style and conventions"